riganti/dotvvm-samples-aws-webforms/tutorials/02-install-dotvvm.md

     ![Figure 02-05 Wait for the process to complete](figures/02-05.png)

 1. Finally, right-click the project and select **Manage NuGet Packages**.
-We will need to add the `DotVVM.Adapters.WebForms` package manually.
+We will need to add one optional NuGet package (`DotVVM.Adapters.WebForms`) manually.
+This package contains several helper components and methods which will simplify the migration.

     ![Figure 02-06 Opening the NuGet Package Manager](figures/02-06.png)